5 Ways to Deal With Debt Collectors if You’re Afraid to Pick Up the Phone

 All three kinds of debt collectors — internal collectors, third-party collectors and debt buyers — must follow the set of rules laid out in the Fair Debt Collection Practices Act (FDCPA).

-You can even stop communication altogether and cut all ties to your debt collector.
-However, you may not want to take things that far, according to Bruce McClary from the National Foundation for Credit Counseling.
+You can even cease all communication with your debt collector.
+However, that is an unwise move and can have a negative impact on the debt collection process, said Bruce McClary from the National Foundation for Credit Counseling.

 “When you request to have communication completely cut off and you just want to drop off their radar, that sends them a signal that you have zero intention of paying ever, and it may accelerate some of their actions in trying to recover the debt in other ways,” McClary told The Penny Hoarder.